artsy/artsy.github.io/_posts/2017-07-31-fastlane-travis-weekly-deploys.md

   `/usr/libexec/PlistBuddy -c "Set CFBundleVersion #{build_number}" "#{plist}"`
 end

+# Mainly so we don't forget to include these vars in the future
 lane :validate_env_vars do
   unless ENV['FASTLANE_USERNAME'] && ENV['FASTLANE_PASSWORD'] && ENV['MATCH_PASSWORD']
     raise 'You need to set FASTLANE_USERNAME, FASTLANE_PASSWORD and MATCH_PASSWORD in your environment'